 University of Alaska Fairbanks

 The University of Alaska Fairbanks provides great returns on investment through programs like its Bachelor of Security and Emergency Management.
-Forbes ranked the university No. 185 among America’s Best Value Colleges 2019.
 The School of Management draws on Alaska’s large community of state and federal security professionals to train leaders in emergency management scenarios.

 Future emergency managers can find many extracurricular activities and research opportunities at the University of Alaska Fairbanks.
 The university’s chapter of the International Association of Emergency Managers encourages networking and professional development.
 Facilities such as the Center for the Study of Security, Cyber, Hazards, Response and Preparedness and the Virtual Reality Lab connect students with faculty and world-renowned researchers.